It's all about me! An exploration of Walt Whitman's unique and complex work of poetry that exemplifies the Transcendental Movement.

 Quite simply, Whitman's poem is an unabashed celebration all about himself, exemplifying the Transcendental Movement to a "T." The poem had no title when first published in his collection, Leaves of Grass (1855).
 It was called A Poem of Walt Whitman, an American until he changed it in 1881 to Song of Myself, a reflection of the work's broader implications: that the divine spirit resides within all of us, and that we have knowledge about ourselves that "transcends" the world around us.
 We see all, are part of everything, and condemn nothing.

-Whitman shares his belief that every object in the universe, no matter how small, has a natural and spiritual self that contain part of the infinite universe.
+Whitman shares his belief that every object in the universe, no matter how small, has a natural and spiritual self that contains part of the infinite universe.
 Whitman has great respect for the mystical union of his self and his soul with God (the absolute self).
-He is inseparable from his poems, he is his poems, which makes for a somewhat confusing, yet exhiliarting experience for his readers, establishing Whitman as a foremost poet of the ages.
+He is inseparable from his poems, he is his poems, which makes for a somewhat confusing, yet exhilarating experience for his readers, establishing Whitman as a foremost poet of the ages.

 Themes